TERMS AND CONDITIONS FOR ACCESSING THE RBS HUB INCUBATION PROGRAM

-The final date to communicate the winners is within the 28th of July 2021.
+The final date to communicate the winners is within the end of February 2022.

-The final decision will be published on the RBS website and the successful teams will be contacted directly by the program’s management team using the contact details submitted on the registration form.
+The final decision will be announced on the RBS channels and the successful teams will be contacted directly by the program’s management team using the contact details submitted on the registration form.

 The projects admitted to the 6-months incubation program will benefit from a package of services (not convertible into cash), for the total estimated value of 10.000€, as listed below:

-Access to the RBS HUB physical space, with equipment (internet, furniture, meeting room, whiteboard) for working in.
+Access to the RBS Creative Arena physical space, with equipment for working in.